Current research studies

 Are you or a loved one living with young onset dementia in south east England?

 Researchers from Younger People with Dementia are running a study to obtain first hand experience of the support received following a diagnosis of young onset dementia.
 They are specifically focusing on people with a different cultural background to that of white British.
 The research will involve 1-2 hours of time and will be interview based.
-Study poster.
-To find out more please contact Charlie Draper Charlie.draper@ypwd.info
+You can view the study poster here.
+To find out more please contact Charlie Draper at Charlie.draper@ypwd.info

 (September 2024)